 Cocaine is a popular party drug in the United States due to the feelings of euphoria and high energy the user gets upon ingestion.
 Because it makes people feel good, addiction rates are getting higher as the years go on.
-The unfortunate truth is that cocaine overdose deaths are on the rise, with more than 14,600 deaths in 2018 alone.
+The unfortunate truth is that cocaine overdose deaths are rising, with more than 19,447 deaths in 2020.

 A cocaine overdose is very dangerous, but if you know the signs, you may be able to save a life by getting a hold of emergency services quickly enough.
 Symptoms can include increased heart rate, extreme anxiety, sweating, and more.
-There are several more signs to keep an eye out for.
+In addition, there are several more signs to keep an eye out for.

-If you think you or someone else is having a cocaine overdose, it’s crucial to call 911 right away.
+If you think you or someone else is having a cocaine overdose, it’s crucial to call 911 immediately.
 Cocaine overdoses often lead to serious issues, such as heart attacks and strokes.
-In order to get help immediately, you should be fully aware of the signs that indicate someone is overdosing on cocaine.
+To get help immediately, you should be fully aware of the signs that indicate someone is overdosing on cocaine.

 There are many physical overdose symptoms, which include: